dennis-bingham-dev/jetbrains_commands/README.md

 rider
 ```

-The rider command specifically looks for a solution file if a directory has been passed as the arugment
+The rider command specifically looks for a solution file if a directory has been passed as the argument

 ### Usages:
 while in the current directory you are trying to open